 Build vs Buy (Trading Platform)

-This guide is for founders and CTOs asking a serious question: "Why not build our own trading platform instead of licensing MT5, MT4, or cTrader?"
-The honest answer is: you can — but it's expensive, hard, and operationally unforgiving.
+This guide is for founders and CTOs asking: 'Why not build our own trading platform instead of licensing MT5 or cTrader?'
+The honest answer is: you can -- but it's expensive, hard, and operationally unforgiving.

 License when:

-• You don't yet have a specialized team for OMS, risk, FIX sessions, and 24/7 operations.
+• You don't yet have a specialized team for OMS, risk, FIX, and 24/7 ops

 Build when:

-• You want full control of roadmap, integrations, data model, and unit economics at scale.
+• You want full control of roadmap and unit economics at scale

-• You accept that the first version won't be perfect — and you can invest in iteration.
+• You accept the first version won't be perfect

 The most successful approach is usually hybrid: license to launch, then progressively build your own core capabilities (client portal, back office workflows, risk, analytics, data pipelines) while keeping execution stable.